In the latest remake of the film Mean Girls Marjorie Taylor Greene and AOC clash during a House hearing.

 The best advice I can give you as a mother is to go with your gut.
 I believe moms have an inborn instinct, and often you can actually feel the muscles in the pit of your stomach tighten when you are about to make a wrong decision and ignore your “gut feelings.”
 I’m not saying that you shouldn’t weigh the pros and cons of a decision.
-You should ferret out all of the knowledge you can.
 I know, it’s a lot to digest.

 Trust your instinct.
 Come on, you know what to do.